Taste of Homestay: How to Have a Home Cooked Feast in Sri Lanka

 However, not all Sri Lankan homestays – and homestay meals – where created equal.
 I won’t get into the details of differing room standards, that’s an obvious one.
 Let’s focus on food.

-While I had researched our homestays diligently focusing on the food they serve, and most of our bookings where a hit, one place had unfortunately just changed their breakfast strategy to, reportedly, respond to their Western guests’ preferences (damn you previous guests), and had just started serving scrambled eggs and toast with jam instead of egg hoppers….
+I had researched our homestays diligently focusing on the food they serve, and most of our bookings where a hit.
+However, one place had unfortunately just changed their breakfast menu to respond to their Western guests’ preferences.
+Damn you previous guests.
+They basically started serving scrambled eggs and toast with jam instead of egg hoppers. 🙁

 Learn on our mistakes and always double check with the host that they still serve local rather than ‘western’ breakfast.

 Here are homestays in Sri Lanka I’d recommend for those of you wanting to experience a real Sri Lankan home cooked meal.